 In the bowl of a food processor, place the flour, salt, and baking powder.
 Pulse a few times to mix.

 Add the butter pieces.
 Pulse until the mixture looks like wet sand.
-Add the warm water and turn on processor until a dough ball forms.
+If you don’t have a food processor, add the butter pieces via a pastry cutter or by rubbing them into the flour mix with your hands.
+Add the warm water and turn on processor until a dough ball forms (or mix with a spoon until you can’t mix it anymore and then use your hands to do the final mixing).
 The dough should be soft and pillowy.

 Turn out dough onto a piece of plastic wrap and wrap tightly.
 Let sit at room temperature for 1 hour.
 This rest period will help to distribute the water throughout the dough.
 If you don’t plan on using the dough that day, you can refrigerate the wrapped dough.
 But will need to bring it to cool room temperature before you roll and make the tortillas.
 Please note that if the dough is too warm, it will be hard to roll and it will be too floppy to move to the pan.
 It’s best when it’s on the cooler side of room temperature.